 ERC20 tokens are fungible tokens on Ethereum.
 Sets support all standard ERC20 implementations.

-A smart contract deployed from the SetTokenCreator contract that is an abstraction for a basket of positions, generally referred to as a Set.
+A smart contract deployed from the SetTokenCreator contract is an abstraction for a basket of positions generally referred to as a Set.
 Set tokens are always fully collateralized by their positions.

 Each SetToken contract has a manager address state variable that is the only address permissioned to call module interactions.
 In most use cases, this will be a wallet address (EOA).
 However, this can also be a smart contract address that has other permissioning properties.

-Units are maintained for each position by the Set Protocol system, and refers to the notional quantity in 10 ** 18 per 1 Set.
+Units are maintained for each position by the Set Protocol system and refer to the notional quantity in 10 ** 18 per 1 Set.
 All sets have 18 decimals so 1 Set means 10 ** 18 in balance.

 Issuance/redemption is the process around minting and burning SetToken balances.
 We currently have three forms of issuance: Basic Issuance.
 Exchange Issuance, and NAV Issuance.